Job Processing on the Linux-Cluster

 Step 2: Based on my choice, what job specifications do I have to set?

 In the following, we list the appropriate cluster- and partition-specific Slurm settings which need to be specified in your job.
-For full job script examples, please refer to Running parallel jobs on the Linux-Cluster and Running serial jobs on the Linux-Cluster.
+For full job script examples, please consult Running parallel jobs on the Linux Cluster or Running serial jobs on the Linux Cluster.

 Cluster "cm4"